MohammedArab1/ThaqalaynAPI/README.md

 ## Endpoints
 ### All endpoints

+A list of endpoints can be found on the Swagger UI page: https://www.thaqalayn-api.net/api-docs/

 1. Retrieve all the available books, with minimum and maximum Id's:
     - `` https://www.thaqalayn-api.net/api/v2/allbooks ``
 2. Retrieve a random hadith from any book: